Are abortions ever medically necessary? Wisconsin doctors say yes

 Laube and Cutler note that pregnancy can make any underlying condition worse, such as chronic kidney disease, heart disease, high blood pressure, connective tissue disorders, or recent heart attack, stroke or brain bleeds.

-“There is a tremendous physiologic burden on the pregnant woman,” Laube said.
+“There is a tremendous physiologic burden on the pregnant woman,” Laube says.
 “This oftentimes begins very early in pregnancy.”
-Any condition “which can be made worse” by pregnancy is a “potential threat to the life of the mother,” he said.
+Any condition “which can be made worse” by pregnancy is a “potential threat to the life of the mother,” he says.

-“Generally speaking, the line at which point, you know, a patient is imminently about to lose her life, sometimes it’s more obvious than others,” she said.
+“Generally speaking, the line at which point, you know, a patient is imminently about to lose her life, sometimes it’s more obvious than others,” she says.

-Cutler said physicians must decide “how far along on that spectrum” a patient must be “before you, as a physician, say, ‘I’m worried that if we don’t end this pregnancy now that she could die from sepsis, or that she will lose too much blood bleeding out and we won’t be able to resuscitate her,’” she said.
+Cutler says physicians must decide “how far along on that spectrum” a patient must be “before you, as a physician, say, ‘I’m worried that if we don’t end this pregnancy now that she could die from sepsis, or that she will lose too much blood bleeding out and we won’t be able to resuscitate her,’ ” she says.

 “Who decides that?
 How many people must agree?
 How much time do you have to make that decision?
 How critically ill or on the threshold of death does the patient have to be?”
 Cutler asks.

-Nearly all deaths under those circumstances, Laube said, would be “preventable,” adding, “It’s more politics than it is medicine at this point.”
+Nearly all deaths under those circumstances, Laube says, would be “preventable,” adding, “It’s more politics than it is medicine at this point.”

 And if people are forced to carry unwanted or risky pregnancies to term?
 They face severe injury or death during or shortly after birth.
 Hundreds of women in Wisconsin experience one or more “severe maternal morbidities” — which the Department of Health Services calls “near misses” with death — each year.
 At least 25 women die annually during or within one year of pregnancy, DHS reports.

 For Black women, the risks are far higher.
-Compared with their white counterparts, non-Hispanic Black women in Wisconsin are five times more likely to die during or shortly after pregnancy.
+Compared to their white counterparts, non-Hispanic Black women in Wisconsin are five times more likely to die during or shortly after pregnancy.

 Adds Cutler: “I think the laws need to make room and trust physicians, with all their medical training and expertise, to have their patient’s best interests at heart, and to know what the appropriate interventions are to ensure that a patient gets the care that they need.”